openmapeditor/openmapeditor/docs/ARCHITECTURE.md

 layer.isDeletedFromToolbar = true; // Flag for toolbar synchronization on delete
 ```

-**Note:** `editableLayers` contains only layers from `drawnItems` that are actively linked to Leaflet.Draw for geometry editing.
-All visual rendering comes from `drawnItems`.
+**Note:** `editableLayers` is a separate FeatureGroup that contains the same layers as `drawnItems`.
+When a layer is drawn, it's added to both groups.
+This design allows Leaflet.Draw to manage editing while `drawnItems` handles visual rendering and layer control visibility.

 ---